This post may contain affiliate links. Please read our disclosure policy.

 The length of time for cooking burgers depends on the heat of your grill and the thickness of the patties.
 But it will take approximately 4-5 minutes per side.
 Let them rest at least 5 minutes before serving.

-Hamburgers should be cooked to at least 160 degrees F. Use tongs to lift up the patty and insert an instant read digital meat thermometer into the center of the burger.
+Hamburgers should be cooked to at least 160 degrees F. Use tongs to lift up the patty and insert an instant-read digital meat thermometer into the center of the burger.

-On the Stove Top
+Burgers on the Stove Top

 It’s super easy to cook your burgers on the stove if the grill isn’t an option.